 Going on a vacation to Orlando is all about creating memories that you’re able to share with family and friends for a lifetime.
 Folks spend their hard-earned dollars to experience the Disney Magic up close and personal, so when I have the opportunity to share lessons learned first-hand…then it’s worth it!

-I’ve been asked to share things that I learned on our last trip (April 25th – May 2nd, 2018 and again June 20-27th, 2019), but I think that I’m going to add a lot more value than just that.
+I’ve been asked to share things that I learned on our last trips, but I think that I’m going to add a lot more value than just that.

 5 Things We Learned on our Last Disney Vacation

 As Disney Transportation finds its groove throughout the expansion and construction phases on property, it’s becoming more and more about spending money in order to save time.
 On paper, a 15-20 minute wait is ample time to invest in a bus, but after waiting for about 45-minutes at the Contemporary Resort to go to Disney Springs, it shifted our priorities.